hackclub/outernet/README.md

 **🧘‍♀️ Orpheus Legion ([#outernet-orpheus-legion](https://hackclub.slack.com/archives/C05FQ0EE1SM))**: Step away from the chaos of the hackathon bustle and step inside a sanctuary of tranquility and inner harmony.
 Commune peacefully with other hack clubbers as you destress while coloring, doing yoga, making friendship bracelets, reading, or just *breathing*.

+**🔫 Splash Ops ([#outernet-splash-ops](https://hackclub.slack.com/archives/C05GCST65U1))**: Attention Outernet attendees!
+You have been tasked to embark on a thrilling mission (Code Name: Splash Ops, Classification: Top Secret).
+Mission Objective: Eliminate opponents while armed with water guns through strategic splashes on the battlefield of The Northern Kingdom.
+More details and sign-ups to come…

 ** ♻️ Eco-Pioneers**: Our guild is dedicated to protecting and preserving the environment around the campgrounds; eco-pioneers are passionate about environmental science and innovation.
 We plan on creating a video collage with the wildlife we come across, working on our environmental engineering projects like bee hives, bird feeders, and solar-powered devices.

 You're welcome to get involved with one of them on Slack or start your own guild with friends!